OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/read-write-data-api-profile.md

 ###### Identifying the consent to be authorised
-For the OBIE APIs, all authentication journeys take place in the context of a consent.
+For the OBL APIs, all authentication journeys take place in the context of a consent.

 CIBA does not define a standard mechanism for transmitting an identifier for the consent to the ASPSP.
 Additionally, FAPI-CIBA specifically states that the Authorization server:
 > should not use the login_hint or login_hint_token to convey "intent ids" or any other authorization metadata